click0/ansible-linux-run-iso-in-qemu/README.md

 [Ansible Galaxy](https://galaxy.ansible.com/click0/linux_run_iso_in_qemu/)

 Linux.
-Running QEMU with (or without) ISO and connecting block devices (HDD/SSD) of the host machine.
+Running QEMU with (or without) ISO image and connecting block devices (HDD/SSD) of the host machine.

 Feel free to [share your feedback and report issues](https://github.com/click0/ansible-linux-run-iso-in-qemu/issues).
 [Contributions are welcome](https://github.com/firstcontributions/first-contributions).

 ## Synopsis

-Many Datacenters and Hosters have removed the OS installation from their media (ISO).
+Many Datacenters and Hosters have removed the OS installation from their media (ISO image).
 And, most generally offer very little choice - Debian, Ubuntu, CentOS and nothing else.
 This role will allow you to run the QEMU program with the Rescue server mode.
-[QEMU](https://www.qemu.org/) allows us to emulate a virtual machine, to which we will connect the ISO as a CD-ROM and connecting block devices (HDD/SSD) of the host machine.
+[QEMU](https://www.qemu.org/) allows us to emulate a virtual machine, to which we will connect the ISO image as a CD-ROM and connecting block devices (HDD/SSD) of the host machine.
 The role uses QEMU of two types - from the package base of the system and universal binary for Linux with statically compiled libraries.
 The ISO can be used as your favorite OS install disk, diagnostic disk, or other live operating system ([Live-CD](https://en.wikipedia.org/wiki/Live_CD))
 Sources for obtaining ISO and QEMU universal binary - local system running Ansible, Rescue server mode itself and ftp/http(s).